awsdocs/amazon-redshift-developer-guide/doc_source/adx-getting-started-producer.md

    You can also use [SVV\_DATASHARES](r_SVV_DATASHARES.md), [SVV\_DATASHARE\_CONSUMERS](r_SVV_DATASHARE_CONSUMERS.md), and [SVV\_DATASHARE\_OBJECTS](r_SVV_DATASHARE_OBJECTS.md) to view the datashares, the objects within the datashare, and the datashare consumers\.

 1. Drop datashares\.
-We recommend that you don't delete an AWS Data Exchange datashare shared to other AWS accounts using the DROP DATASHARE statement, those accounts will lose access to the datashare\.
+We recommend that you don't delete an AWS Data Exchange datashare shared to other AWS accounts using the DROP DATASHARE statement\.
+Those accounts will lose access to the datashare\.
 This action is irreversible\.
 This might breach data product offer terms in AWS Data Exchange\.
 If you want to delete an AWS Data Exchange datashare, see [DROP DATASHARE usage notes](r_DROP_DATASHARE.md#r_DROP_DATASHARE_usage)\.

    The following example drops a datashare named salesshare\.